DattCMohan/iste264group7_2/lofi_evaluation.md

 #### Heuristic Evaluation
 These are the heuristic questions that were sent to the participants as a google form after they finished walking through the tasks.
 They will fill this out at the end.
 Here is the link:
-1. How would you rate the ability to navigate through the app and understand what you are doing?
+1. How would you rate the ability to navigate through the website and understand what you are doing?
-2. How familiar is the wording/phrasing used in the app?
+2. How familiar is the wording/phrasing used on the website?
-3. Overall, how easy was the app to use?
+3. Overall, how easy was the website to use?
-4. How consistent is the the layout and structure throughout the app?
+4. How consistent is the the layout and structure throughout the website?
-5. How common was it for you to make errors when you used the app?
+5. How common was it for you to make errors when you used the website?
 (Examples - clicking the wrong button for what you wanted to do, navigating to the wrong page, etc.)
 6. How would you rate the ability to find the information you need for each screen (for example - is it on the same page or do you have to go searching for it)?
-7. How would you rate the relevance of the features / content on the app?
+7. How would you rate the relevance of the features / content on the website?
 (In other words - is everything on the screen relevant to the purpose of the app or are there unnecessary features)
-8. Do you have any additional comments about the app?
+8. Do you have any additional comments about the website design?
 (Especially anything about navigation or layout)